"Who's got the sweetest disposition?

 - Correspondence Course: His cousin Fethry takes quite a few, dragging Don to serve as a volunteer, taking no negatives for an answer.

 - Donald himself is no stranger to these either.
 Several comic stories has him as the newly-educated "expert" on something after having taken a Correspondence Course or just read a book on the subject.
 In almost all these cases, his self-esteem is far greater than his actual skills, though sometimes he does show a remarkable talent.

 - Couch Gag: Early on, Don would open every episode of The Mickey Mouse Club by striking a gong with humorous consequences.
-Matt Groening has revealed that Donald's gong gag having different outcomes every week actually inspired the Trope Namer.
+Matt Groening has revealed that Donald's gong gag having different outcomes in each episode actually inspired the Trope Namer.

 - Courtroom Episode: The Trial of Donald Duck, he’s brought to court as he refused to pay for the food he brought himself.
 Admittedly, he was already in hot water not noticing the $5 cover charge card on his table after flaunting the nickel he carried with him, but still...